Massage therapy is not just about technique. It is also very much about your health, your energy and your attitude.

 I make sure that my massage clients and myself are a reasonably good match, that my style of massage therapy is right for them, and that I feel I can be effective on a particular person.

-I believe that this is an important reason why I am still going strong after one and a half decades as a massage therapist.
+I believe that this is an important reason why I am still going strong after two decades as a massage therapist.

 What is a good massage session?